Diversity at RIT

 - What new and pending legislation in NYS and the US is important to LGBT people?

 - How can I be an ally to LGBT and questioning people?
 How can I best be supportive?

-For additional information concerning this topic, or to schedule a student session, please contact RIT's GLBT Center.
+For additional information concerning this topic, or to schedule a student session, please contact RIT's Q Center.

 Learning about diversity and inclusion is of great value, which can be enhanced even greater as people consider ways to sustain it in their environments.
 The Social Change Model identifies ways in which people actually learn to identify different elements about social change as they act on the people within their individuals.
 Emphasis will be placed on identifying the components of the social change model: the 7 c’s.